SMohnish/SMohnish/README.md

 - 👋 Hi, I’m @Mohnish
-- 👀 I’m a Data scientist
+- 👀 I’m a Data scientist and ML enginner
-- 🌱 I’m currently learning Machine learning
 - 📫 How to reach me ...9345792252

 <!---